Answers are at the right or below the question in "Light Blue".

 c.
 Geneva Bible.

-Aristotle, Pliny, Herodotus, Josephus, Flavius, and Tacitus.
+Who are Aristotle, Flavius, Herodotus, Josephus, Pliny, and Tacitus?

 c.
 Well-known and respected historians that, in some manner, corroborated parts of the Bible.

 c.
-Well known and respected writers.
+Well-known and respected writers.

-Aristotle, Pliny, Herodotus, Josephus, Flavius, and Tacitus.were respected historians who corroborated the Bible.
+Aristotle, Pliny, Herodotus, Josephus, Flavius, and Tacitus were respected historians who corroborated the Bible.

 a.
 1100 BC.